soumyaveer/soumyaveer.github.io/_posts/2017-03-30-a-maze-of-associations.markdown

        belongs_to :university
      end
      ```
-    `belongs_to` is usually on the other side of has_many or has_one relationship and must be specified as singular.
+    `belongs_to` is usually on the other side of has_many or has_one relationship.

      Once we establish _One-to-Many_ association, we get some very useful methods at our disposal:
-     * `university.students` : name of students, enrolled in a university.
+     * `university.students` : gives us all the students, enrolled in a university.
-     * `student.university` : name of university student is enrolled in.
+     * `student.university` : gives us the name of university student is enrolled in.
-     * `university.students << student` : adds student to the collection.
+     * `university.students << student1` : adds student1 to the collection.
      * `university.students.delete(@student1)` : deletes student1 from the collection.
 Sets foreign key to null.
      * `university.students.destroy(@student1)` : removes @student1 from collection by running destroy on each object.
      * `university.students.build({ })` : instantiates a new student but does not save it.